-The 2019 Nissan Kicks is available in three trim levels: S, SV and SR. The price gap between them isn't that considerable, and there's only one optional package, making your selection rather easy.
+The 2020 Nissan Kicks is available in three trim levels: S, SV and SR. The price jump between trims is negligible, and there's only one option package, making your selection rather easy.
+All prices shown include Nissan's mandatory destination and handling fee, which is a hefty $1,095.

-The base Kicks S ($19,535) comes standard with 16-in steel wheels, a spare tire, roof rails, automatic headlights, a backup camera, automatic emergency braking, cruise control, a height-adjustable driver's seat, cloth upholstery, a 60/40-split folding back seat, Bluetooth, a 7-in touchscreen, three USB ports and a 6-speaker sound system with a CD player, auxiliary audio jack and a media player interface.
+The base Kicks S trim ($19,535) comes standard with 16-in steel wheels, roof rails, automatic headlights, a rearview camera, cruise control, a height-adjustable driver's seat, cloth upholstery, a 60/40-split folding back seat, Bluetooth connectivity, a 7-in touchscreen, three USB ports and a 6-speaker sound system with a CD player, auxiliary audio jack and a media player interface.
+For 2020, even the base S trim comes with Nissan's suite of active safety tech, which the company refers to as Safety Shield 360.
+It includes automatic emergency braking with pedestrian detection, rear automatic braking, lane-departure warning, radar-based blind spot monitoring with rear cross-traffic alert and automatic high beams.

-The SV ($21,245) adds 17-in alloy wheels, heated body-colored mirrors, proximity entry and push-button start, blind spot monitoring, rear cross-traffic assist, automatic climate control, a color digital instrument display, a cargo cover, Apple CarPlay, Android Auto and satellite radio.
+The SV trim ($21,595) adds 17-in alloy wheels, heated body-colored mirrors, proximity entry and push-button start, rear door alert, automatic climate control, a color digital instrument display, a cargo cover, Apple CarPlay, Android Auto and satellite radio.

-The range-topping SR ($21,865) gains special exterior trim, a rear spoiler, LED headlights, fog lights, surround-view parking cameras, a leather-wrapped steering wheel and simulated leather dash trim.
-Optional only on the SR is the Premium package, which includes heated front seats, Prima-Tex simulated leather upholstery, a security system and an 8-speaker Bose sound system.
+The range-topping SR trim ($22,215) gains a special exterior trim, a rear spoiler, LED headlights, fog lights, surround-view parking cameras, a leather-wrapped steering wheel and simulated leather dash trim.
+Optional only on the SR is the $1,000 SR Premium package, which includes heated front seats, Prima-Tex simulated leather upholstery, a security system and an 8-speaker Bose sound system.

 |Basic||3 Years/36,000 Miles|